nordicenergy/ICO-STO-Token-Management-Dashboard/README.md

-# Nordic Energy - ICO & STO Launch Platform
+# Nordic Energy - ICO/STO Token Sale Management Dashboard

-is a fully compliant security and utility token issuance platform with a post-token issuance our community, projects and company management, without any clouds and risk of trust to third party.
+Token Sale Dashboard is a fully compliant security and utility token issuance platform with a post-token issuance our community, projects and company management, without any clouds and risk of trust to third party.
 Keep all private keys on your side (“NoWallet-NoHack”) with KYC services and stay in safe on legal field.

-1. Token sale platform and statistics (dashboard) panel to track Nordic Energy ICO/STO’s progress.
+1. ICO/STO token sale platform and statistics dashboard panel to track Nordic Energy ICO/STO’s progress.

 2. Ready-to-use smart contract, issuance and distribution of multiple tokens.
-Platform helps contributor and investor´s to purchase tokens very easily, manage and receive them securely.
+Platform helps contributor and investor´s to purchase our tokens very easily, manage and receive them securely.

 ![Dashboard](docs/images/dashboard.png)

-#### We are not a custodian of your funds or assets!
+#### Notice!
+We are not a custodian of your funds or assets.

 We do not store any tokens, crypto assets or private keys on your behalf.
 All transactions are made by users on blockchain and are not controlled by us or third parties.
 It is totally safe standalone “your property solution”.